nicoflojo/corda/docs/source/setting-up-a-corda-network.rst

 generate the network parameters file which is copied to the nodes' directories.
 It also copies each node's node-info file to every other node so that they can all transact with each other.

-The bootstrapper tool can be downloaded from https://downloads.corda.net/network-bootstrapper-corda-X.Y.jar, where ``X`` is the major Corda version and ``Y`` is the minor Corda version.
+The bootstrapper tool can be downloaded from https://downloads.corda.net/network-bootstrapper-VERSION.jar, where ``VERSION`` is the Corda version.

 To use it, create a directory containing a node config file, ending in "_node.conf", for each node you want to create.
 Then run the following command:

-``java -jar network-bootstrapper-corda-X.Y.jar <nodes-root-dir>``
+``java -jar network-bootstrapper-VERSION.jar --dir <nodes-root-dir>``

 For example running the command on a directory containing these files :